certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 If you are new to git, or feel uncomfortable about using it, there is no need to worry, we've all been there.

-To help you get over git's learning curve, we have create a git training course that explains how it works, and helps you getting things done.
+To help you get over git's learning curve, we have created a git training course that explains how it works, and helps you getting things done.
 **Chapter 7** deals specifically with **Installing git**.